Three shipyards set to share $7-billion in navy maintenance contracts

 The company had 1,500 employees during work to convert a civilian ship into a new interim resupply vessel for the navy, but the workforce has fallen to 250 since that ship was delivered in 2017.
 Davie has been seeking a contract to produce a second resupply vessel.

-Boisvert said because the frigate work does not begin until 2021, the company faces serious challenges in the immediate future.
-“It is going to be hard to maintain (workforce levels) because of the weak volume of contracts we have,” he said.

-Ken Hansen, an independent defence analyst and former navy commander, said divvying up the work through untendered contracts between three shipyards is about politics.
+Ken Hansen, an independent defence analyst and former navy commander, said dividing the work between three shipyards through untendered contracts is about politics.

 “Any work that is awarded to Davie is done for the sake of politics,” he said.
-“It tells you that the power of the Quebec caucus in the Liberal party is really strong.
-They’re able to compel these kinds of decisions against best practice.”
+“It tells you that the power of the Quebec caucus in the Liberal party is really strong.”

 Hansen said international best practice is to do repair and maintenance work in the ships’ home port.